brendansparrow/sparrowbrothers-blog/README.md

 Your version of Hylia ships with a Styleguide by default.
 You can see a demo of the Styleguide at <https://hylia.website/styleguide/>.

-You can edit the Styleguide by opening [`src/styleguide.njk`](https://github.com/andybelldesign/hylia/blob/master/src/styleguide.njk).
+You can edit the Styleguide by opening `src/styleguide.njk`.
 If you don’t want the Styleguide, delete that file and the page will vanish.

 ## Sass

-Hylia is based on the [WIP v2 version of Stalfos](https://github.com/andybelldesign/stalfos/tree/feature/v2), which currently has no documentation (I know, I’m bad).
+Hylia is based on the [WIP v2 version of Stalfos](https://github.com/andybelldesign/stalfos/tree/feature/v2), which currently has no documentation.
 Here is some very basic documentation for elements of the new framework that you will encounter on this project.

 ### Configuration